 - Tenderness and soreness or pain along the inner side of your shin bone

 If you experience any of these symptoms, it’s advisable to seek advice from your GP as it could be an underlying sign of a stress fracture.

 What causes shin splints when running?

-No one knows what causes shin splints exactly, but there are several things that are thought to cause shin splints.
+It’s important to note that no one knows the exact cause of shin splints, but there are several things that are thought to cause them.

 Here are some common causes of shin splints:

 - Running on hard or uneven surfaces